wenlongche/SrcExpl/readme.md

 **SrcExpl**
 ===========

 SrcExpl (Source Explorer) is a source code explorer that provides context for the currently selected keyword by displaying the function or type definition or declaration in a separate window.
-This plugin aims to recreate the context window available in the IDE known as "Source Insight".
+This plugin aims to recreate the context window available in the IDE.

 Features
 ========